merenlab/merenlab.org/tutorials/infant-gut/index.md

 If you type `ls` in the dataset directory you will see that the data-pack contains an anvi'o {% include ARTIFACT name="contigs-db" text="contigs database," %} an anvi'o merged {% include ARTIFACT name="profile-db" text="profile database" %} (that describes 11 metagenomes), and other additional data that are required by various sections in this tutorial.
 Here are some simple descriptions for some of these files, and how we generated them.

 **The contigs and profile databases**.
-We generated an anvi'o {% include ARTIFACT name="contigs-db" text="contigs database" %} using the program {% include PROGRAM name="anvi-gen-contigs-database" text="`anvi-gen-contigs-database`" %}.
+We generated an anvi'o {% include ARTIFACT name="contigs-db" text="contigs database" %} using the program {% include PROGRAM name="anvi-gen-contigs-database" %}.
 This special anvi'o database keeps all the information related to your contigs: positions of open reading frames, k-mer frequencies for each contig, functional and taxonomic annotation of genes, etc. The {% include ARTIFACT name="contigs-db" text="contigs database" %} is an essential component of everything related to anvi'o metagenomic workflow.
-We also generated a merged anvi'o {% include ARTIFACT name="profile-db" text="profile database" %} using the program {% include PROGRAM name="anvi-profile" text="`anvi-profile`" %}.
+We also generated a merged anvi'o {% include ARTIFACT name="profile-db" text="profile database" %} using the program {% include PROGRAM name="anvi-profile" %}.
 In contrast to the {% include ARTIFACT name="contigs-db" text="contigs database" %}, anvi'o {% include ARTIFACT name="profile-db" text="profile databases" %} store *sample-specific* information about contigs.
 Profiling a BAM file with anvi'o creates a single profile that reports properties for each contig in a single sample based on mapping results.
-Each {% include ARTIFACT name="profile-db" text="profile database" %} automatically links to a {% include ARTIFACT name="contigs-db" text="contigs database" %}, and anvi'o can merge {% include ARTIFACT name="single-profile-db" text="single profiles" %} that link to the same {% include ARTIFACT name="contigs-db" text="contigs database" %} into an **anvi'o merged profile** (which is what you will work with during this tutorial), using the program {% include PROGRAM name="anvi-merge" text="`anvi-merge`" %}.
+Each {% include ARTIFACT name="profile-db" text="profile database" %} automatically links to a {% include ARTIFACT name="contigs-db" text="contigs database" %}, and anvi'o can merge {% include ARTIFACT name="single-profile-db" text="single profiles" %} that link to the same {% include ARTIFACT name="contigs-db" text="contigs database" %} into an **anvi'o merged profile** (which is what you will work with during this tutorial), using the program {% include PROGRAM name="anvi-merge" %}.
 Here are some direct links describing these steps:

 * [Creating an anvi'o contigs database]({% post_url anvio/2016-06-22-anvio-tutorial-v2 %}#creating-an-anvio-contigs-database){:target="_blank"}
 * [Creating an anvi'o profile database]({% post_url anvio/2016-06-22-anvio-tutorial-v2 %}#profiling-bam-files){:target="_blank"}
 * [Merging anvi'o profile databases]({% post_url anvio/2016-06-22-anvio-tutorial-v2 %}#working-with-anvio-profiles){:target="_blank"}

 **Identifying single-copy core genes among contigs**.
-We used the program {% include PROGRAM name="anvi-run-hmms" text="`anvi-run-hmms`" %} to identify single-copy core genes for Bacteria, Archaea, Eukarya, as well as sequences for ribosomal RNAs among the IGD contigs.
+We used the program {% include PROGRAM name="anvi-run-hmms" %} to identify single-copy core genes for Bacteria, Archaea, Eukarya, as well as sequences for ribosomal RNAs among the IGD contigs.
 All of these results are also stored in the {% include ARTIFACT name="contigs-db" text="contigs database" %}.
-This information allows us to learn the completion and redundancy estimates of newly identified {% include ARTIFACT name="bin" text="bins" %} in the interactive interface, on the fly.
-Note that if all single copy-core genes for a given domain are detected once in the selected {% include ARTIFACT name="bin" text="bin" %}, then the completion will be 100% and the redundancy 0%.
+This information allows us to learn the completion and redundancy estimates of newly identified {% include ARTIFACT name="bin" %} in the interactive interface, on the fly.
+Note that if all single copy-core genes for a given domain are detected once in the selected {% include ARTIFACT name="bin" %}, then the completion will be 100% and the redundancy 0%.
 If a few genes are detected multiple times, the redundancy value will increase.
 If a few genes are missing, then it is the completion value that will drop.

-**Assigning functions to genes.** We also run {% include PROGRAM name="anvi-run-ncbi-cogs" text="`anvi-run-ncbi-cogs`" %} and {% include PROGRAM name="anvi-run-kegg-kofams" text="`anvi-run-kegg-kofams`" %} on the {% include ARTIFACT name="contigs-db" text="contigs database" %} before we packaged it for you, which stores {% include ARTIFACT name="functions" text="functional hits" %} for genes results in the {% include ARTIFACT name="contigs-db" text="contigs database" %}.
-At the end of the binning process, functions occurring in each {% include ARTIFACT name="bin" text="bin" %} will be made available for downstream analyses.
+**Assigning functions to genes.** We also run {% include PROGRAM name="anvi-run-ncbi-cogs" %} and {% include PROGRAM name="anvi-run-kegg-kofams" %} on the {% include ARTIFACT name="contigs-db" text="contigs database" %} before we packaged it for you, which stores {% include ARTIFACT name="functions" %} for genes results in the {% include ARTIFACT name="contigs-db" text="contigs database" %}.
+At the end of the binning process, functions occurring in each {% include ARTIFACT name="bin" %} will be made available for downstream analyses.

 </div>